ONLYUSEmeFEET/picodrivePICOReborn/platform/base_readme.txt

 which one GAME* directory to use).

 If you are on 1.5, there is a separate KXploited version for it.

 #endif
+Note that this emulator may require some tweaking of configuration settings to run some games well.
+For Genesis/MegaDrive, if you have any problems (game does not boot, sound is glitchy, broken graphics), try to:
+  * enable "Accurate timing" (options menu)
-#ifdef UIQ
+#ifdef PSP
-Copy SIS and some ROMs to any directory in your memory stick, and install the SIS.
-Then load a ROM and enjoy!
-ROMs can be in .smd or .bin format and can be zipped.
+  * enable "accurate renderer"
+#else
+  * enable "16bit accurate renderer"
 #endif
-#ifndef UIQ

-This emulator has lots of options with various tweaks (for improved speed mostly), but it should have best compatibility in it's default config.
-If suddently you start getting glitches or change something and forget what, use "Restore defaults" option.
-#endif
+  * make sure Z80 is not disabled (in "advanced options" submenu in options).
+Some games may need to be reset after adjusting settings.

+For possible Sega/Mega CD problems, see "Other important stuff" section below.

 How to run Sega/Mega CD games
 -----------------------------

 To play any game, you need BIOS files.
-These files must be copied to
-#ifdef UIQ
-D:\other\PicoDrive\ directory.
-#else
-the same directory as PicoDrive files.
+These files must be copied to the same directory as mentioned PicoDrive files.
-#endif
 Files can be named as follows:

 US: us_scd1_9210.bin us_scd2_9306.bin SegaCDBIOS9303.bin
 EU: eu_mcd1_9210.bin eu_mcd2_9303.bin eu_mcd2_9306.bin
 JP: jp_mcd1_9112.bin jp_mcd1_9111.bin
 these files can also be zipped.

-The game must be dumped to ISO/CSO+MP3/WAV or CUE+BIN format.
+The game must be dumped to ISO format, but CUE/BIN can be used too.
 When using CUE/BIN, you must load .cue file from the menu, or else the emu will not find audio tracks.
 CUE/BIN usually takes a lot of space, so it can be converted to cue/cso/mp3 by